Members of Our Board

 Holly Riordan

 Holly is one of the co-founders of We Grow Dreams.
 Along with Donna Jarmusz and Art Swanson, she envisioned a safe environment where individuals with disabilities could learn work skills in a community-based environment.
-She has been a school scoial worker in the Plainfield IL school district for almost 20 years.
-She is also a Licensed Clinical Social Worker and has her Master’s degree in Educational Leadership.
+She has been a school social worker in the Plainfield IL school district for over 20 years and is also a Licensed Clinical Social Worker, with a Master’s degree in Educational Leadership.

 Holly is a member of the Council for Exceptional Children, the National Association of Social Workers, and the Illinois Association of School Social Workers.
 She is currently a member of the ACEs (Adverse Childhood Events) committee and the Building Autism Team for the Plainfield (IL) School District.
-Holly and her husband, Mark, have four grown children and reside in Naperville.
+Holly and her husband, Mark, have four grown children and some grandchildren thrown in, and reside in Naperville.
 For her, We Grow Dreams is her “fifth child.”

 Eric Stenstrom

-Eric is one of our newer board members but is by no means new to We Grow Dreams.
-He started in 2008 as a parent vollunteer for a family member who was working there on weekends.
+Eric has been on the board for a few years now, after starting in 2008 as a parent volunteer for a family member who was working there on weekends.
 He enjoys gardening and feels that WGD is a good organization to volunteer for.

 Outside of WGD, he is a mechanical engineer and likes to do home vegetable gardening, working on cars and completing some minor home projects.